ajuavinett/CellTypesLesson/docs/readme.md

 ## Steps to completing this lesson

+### Step 1.
+Understand how the data was collected.
-1. Read a bit about this dataset, here: <a href="https://ajuavinett.github.io/CellTypesLesson/background">About the Allen Institute Cell Types Dataset</a>
+Read a bit about this dataset, here: <a href="https://ajuavinett.github.io/CellTypesLesson/background">About the Allen Institute Cell Types Dataset</a>

+### Step 2.
+Compare cells using the Allen website.
-2. Follow <a href="https://ajuavinett.github.io/CellTypesLesson/instructions">these instructions</a> to use the Allen's web interface to look at two different cells.
+Follow <a href="https://ajuavinett.github.io/CellTypesLesson/instructions">these instructions</a> to use the Allen's web interface to look at two different cells.

+### Step 3.
+Get familiar with coding & Jupyter notebooks.
-3. Learn about the basics of coding & using Jupyter notebooks <a href="https://ajuavinett.github.io/CellTypesLesson/computing">here</a><br/> and work through a sample Jupyter notebook.
+Learn about the basics of coding & using Jupyter notebooks <a href="https://ajuavinett.github.io/CellTypesLesson/computing">here</a><br/> and work through a sample Jupyter notebook.

+### Step 4.
+Analyze the data for yourself!
-5. Dive into <a href="https://github.com/ajuavinett/CellTypesLesson/blob/master/CellTypesNotebook.ipynb">this Jupyter Notebook</a> to analyze data however you'd like!
-Full instructions on how to do so are here.
+Dive into <a href="https://github.com/ajuavinett/CellTypesLesson/blob/master/CellTypesNotebook.ipynb">this Jupyter Notebook</a>!
+Full instructions on how to do so are <a href="http://ajuavinett.github.io/CellTypesLesson/jupyter_instructions">here</a>.